The Siren (sculpture)

-The Siren is a sculpture by Norman J. Gitzen in Wellington, Florida.
+The Siren is a sculpture by Norman J. Gitzen, which was formerly displayed in Wellington, Florida.
 It consists of a 3-metre tall hand-pounded steel and bronze depiction of a mermaid with webbed hands and unusually large breasts.
-It is part of the village's public art program, which involves 21 artists loaning art work to be displayed in public places.
-Originally placed outside Wellington Community Centre, it was moved to a new site outside a swimming pool after some complaints about the nudity of the statue.
+It was part of the village's public art program, which involved 21 artists loaning art work to be displayed in public places.
+Originally placed outside Wellington Community Centre, it caused controversy after some complaints about the nudity of the statue.
 The artist later added nipples to the sculpture's breasts.